coreos/docs/coreupdate/updatectl-client.md

 By default hosted instances of CoreUpdate periodically synchronize with the public instance of CoreUpdate over the internet.
 This automatically updates your instance's CoreOS application packages and channel versions.

-Since on-premise instances of CoreUpdate cannot access the internet [synchronization must be done manually](https://github.com/coreos/updateservicectl/blob/master/Documentation/sync-packages.md).
+Since on-premises instances of CoreUpdate cannot access the internet [synchronization must be done manually](https://github.com/coreos/updateservicectl/blob/master/Documentation/sync-packages.md).
-If you decide to enable internet access for your on-premise instance, you can manage upstreams using these commands.
+If you decide to enable internet access for your on-premises instance, you can manage upstreams using these commands.

 ### List upstreams